tritemio/PyBroMo/README.md

 The user documentation is in the form of a series of [IPython Notebook](http://ipython.org/notebook.html) (see **[Usage examples](#usage-examples)**).
 An overview of the architecture can be found [below](#architecture).

-Bug fixes and/or enhancements are accepted as [Pull Requests (PR)](https://help.github.com/articles/using-pull-requests).
+Bug fixes and/or enhancements are welcome, just send a [pull requests (PR)](https://help.github.com/articles/using-pull-requests).

 For more info contact me at tritemio@gmail.com.